micahwoods/micahwoods.github.io/_posts/2017-07-05-saving-82-percent-gsr.md

 When my friend wrote to ask if I could "write a brief description of MLSN," I thought I might send along the article on turfgrass fertilization from the *Green Section Record* by Meentemeyer and Whitlark.

 "Did I already write about that?"
 I wondered.
 Yes, I did.
-And I'm reminded of that absolutely incredible case study from the article.
-The course they describe was spending around $90,000 per year on liquid fertilizer applied to about 1.6 ha of greens.
-After two years of adjusting, the cost was down to $15,751.
+And I'm reminded of the absolutely incredible case study from the article.
+The course they describe was spending around $90,000 per year on liquid fertilizer applied to 1.6 ha of greens.
+After two years, the cost was down to $15,751.

 Here's [the original post](http://www.blog.asianturfgrass.com/2016/05/how-to-save-82-on-fertilizer-cost.html):